antarctica/bas-style-kit-docs/site/_core/tables.md

 Add `.bsk-table-striped` to style alternate rows with the <code>&lt;tbody&gt;</code> of a table.

-{% alert danger %}
-This won't work in Internet Explorer 8.
-{% endalert %}

 {% example html %}
 <table class="bsk-table bsk-table-striped">
   <thead>